Skip to main content

 3. Create a new API key or copy an existing one

-Configure Authentication (Control Plane)
+Configure Authentication

-Configure directly in your Python code:
+Configure the client directly in your Python code with your API key:

-from kubiya_control_plane import ControlPlaneClient
+from kubiya import ControlPlaneClient

 client = ControlPlaneClient(